confidential-containers/confidential-containers/guides/nontee_demo.md

 Without Confidential Computing hardware, there is no way to securely provision the keys for an encrypted image.
-Nonetheless, in this demo we describe how to test encrypted images suppot with the nontee `kata`/`kata-qemu` runtimeclass.
+Nonetheless, in this demo we describe how to test encrypted images support with the non-tee `kata`/`kata-qemu` runtimeclass.

 ## Creating a CoCo workload using a pre-existing encrypted image